-Refusing can be hard, I get it, convenience comes into play here all the time.
-It's way easier to buy a coffee in a reusable cup than have to remember to bring your own every time your leave the house.
+Refusing can be hard, I get it, and convenience comes into play here all the time.
+It's way easier to buy a coffee in a reusable cup than to remember to bring your own every time you leave the house.

-This step in the 5 R's of zero waste takes practice and a real shift in mind set, especially in our culture of consumption.
-You have to ultiamlety decied what kind of planet you want to live on.
+This step in the 5 R's of zero waste takes practice and a real shift in mindset, especially in our culture of consumption.
+You have to ultimately decide what kind of planet you want to live on.

-A lot of the time we pirshcse things we kow we are only goint ot use once and then we are stuck with it.
-We hide it away in a garabge or attic and forget we wben have it.
+A lot of the time we purchase things we know we are only going to use once and then we are stuck with them.
+We hide them away in garbage or attic and forget we even have them.

 Decuclttting can sometimes feel like an enormous task.
 We tend to think we need to start in a whole room, like the garage, the mental thought of this can seem too much for many and it's one of the reasons why we give up before we even start.
 When you make the choice to get rid of unwanted stuff, start small, pick areas you can tackle easily, like your handbag, then move onto one drawer (kitchen, bathroom), then the medicine cabinet, the top for the fridge, then Tupperware drawer and so on.